Jeromeschmidt/Deep_RL_bot_spring_intensive/proposal.md

 **MiniMax Game Bot**

+**New Project**

+**Solo Project**

 ## Description

-****
+**My goal of this intensive is to learn more about Minimax and game playing algorithms general.
+I feel a good way to do this is to build a bot to play a game such as tic-tac-toe using the Minimax algorithm and alpha-beta pruning.
+After that if there is still time left in the intensive I would like to use the bot on a different game like connect 4.**

-## Challenges I Faced
+## Challenges I Anticipate

-**Compute time for Connect 4 bot to make a single move could be greater than 1 hour on my laptop.
-Solved by using depth limitation of Minimax search and an evaluation function to significantly reduce compute time.**
+**Since I am relatively new to game playing bots, I will have to learn things as I go.**

-## Phase 1
+## Skateboard
-**Wrote versions of both tic-tac-toe and connect 4 that could be played by 2 players in the terminal.**
+**Write a tic-tac-toe game that can be played by 2 players in the terminal.**

-## Phase 2
+## Bike
-**Build vanilla Minimax bot to play tic-tac-toe and connect 4 against a real user.**
+**Build vanilla Minimax bot to play tic-tac-toe against a real user.**

 ## Car
-**Implemented alpha-beta pruning to reduce compute time** **Since the compute time for connect 4 was significant enough to reason the game was unplayable, added depth limitation and evaluations function to reduce compute time.
-Depending on the depth allowed, this would lessen the difficulty but that can be adjusted.**
-***Evaluation Formula: score = ((number of possible streaks of 4)*10 + (number of possible streaks of 3)*5 + (number of possible streaks of 2)*2)***
+**Have bot play connect 4 instead of tic-tac-toe with minimax that includes alpha-beta pruning.**
+***Possible addition: Limit depth of search***
+***Possible addition: Deep RL approach to evaluate current board position to find best next move without searching more level of the tree***

 ## Personal Achievement Goals: